 If you are concerned about a tree, a qualified arborist can determine whether the tree should be retained, pruned or removed.
 They will examine:

-- the tree’s health and structural integrity of the tree
+- the health and structural integrity of the tree

-- the tree’s proximity and height to dwellings and structures
+- the height and proximity of the tree to dwellings and structures

 - how frequently people are around the tree